Including OWASP ModSecurity Core Rule Set

 Step 6: Evaluating false alarms

 So the Nikto scan set off thousands of alarms.
 They were likely justified.
 In the normal use of ModSecurity, things are a bit different.
-The Core Rule Set is designed and optimized to have as few false alarms as possible in paranoia level 1.
+The CRS is designed and optimized to have as few false alarms as possible in paranoia level 1.
 But in production use, there are going to be false positives sooner or later.
 Depending on the application, a normal installation will also see alarms and a lot of them will be false.
 And when you raise the paranoia level to become more vigilant towards attacks, the number of false positives will also rise.
 Actually, it will rise steeply when you move to PL 3 or 4; so steeply, some would call it exploding.

-In order to run smoothly, the configuration has to be fine tuned first.
-Legitimate requests and exploitation attempts need to be distinct.
+In order to run smoothly, the configuration has to be fine tuned first: Legitimate requests and malicious exploitation attempts need to be distinct.
 We want to achieve a high degree of separation between the two.
 We wish to configure ModSecurity and the CRS so the engine knows exactly how to distinguish between legitimate requests and attacks.

 We differentiate between two categories of errors when examining requests.
 We already discussed false positives (or false alarms) above.
 The other category of errors is called false negatives and they consist of attacks that are not detected.
-The Core Rules are strict and careful to keep the number of false negatives low.
+CRS is strict and careful to keep the number of false negatives low.
 An attacker needs to possess a great deal of savvy to circumvent the system of rules, especially at higher paranoia levels.
 Unfortunately, this strictness also results in alarms being triggered for normal requests.
 It is commonly the case that at a low degree of separation, you either get a lot of false negatives or a lot of false positives.
 Reducing the number of false negatives leads to an increase in false positives and vice versa.
 Both correlate highly with one another.

 We have to overcome this link: We want to increase the degree of separation in order to reduce the number of false positives without increasing the number of false negatives.
 We can do this by fine tuning the system of rules in a few places.
 We have to exclude certain rules from being executed for certain requests or parameters.
 But first we need to have a clear picture of the current situation: How many false positives are there and which of the rules are being violated in a particular context?
 How many false positives are we willing to allow on the system?
 Reducing them to zero will be extremely difficult to do, but percentages are something we can work with.
-A possible target would be: 99.99% of legitimate requests should pass without being blocked by the web application firewall.
+A possible target would be: 99.999% of legitimate requests should pass without being blocked by the web application firewall.
 This is realistic, but involves a bit of work depending on the application.
-99.99% of requests without a false alarm is also a number where professional use starts.
+99.999% of requests without a false alarm is also a number where professional use starts in my experience.
 But I have setups where we are not willing to accept more than 1 false alarm in 1 million of requests.
-That's 99.9999%.
+That’s 99.9999%.

 To reach such a goal, we will need one or two tools to help us get a good footing.
 Specifically, we need to find out about these numbers.
 Then, in a second step, we look at the error log to understand the rules that led to these alerts.
 We have seen that the access log reports the anomaly scores of the requests.
 Let’s try to extract these scores and to present them in a suitable form.